hargoniX/LeanTogether24BVDecide/presentation.typ

 - give our circuit to a SAT solver (CaDiCal @cadical)
 - if it returns SAT we recover a counter example
 - if it returns UNSAT we obtain the certificate
-- run a verified certificate checker to validate that the circuit is indeed UNSAT
+- run a verified certificate checker, contributed by Josh Clune

 == Convincing Lean
 #sourcecode[